bozheville/mimic-octopus/readme.md

 ## TODO

 - Features
-  - On a separate tab show all org repos and allow to mark them, using checkboxes
   - On a separate tab show all org users and allow to mark them, using checkboxes
   - Notifications
-    - Allow user to change update period
     - Allow user to switch off notifications
       - Any notifications
       - Only for pr/issue